Research & Publications †

 In April 2002, Dr. Yetman was named one of the nation's Best Doctors for Women in Ladies' Home Journal magazine.
 Board-certified in plastic surgery, Dr. Yetman is a member of numerous professional societies including the American Society for Reconstructive Microsurgery, the American Board of Plastic and Reconstructive Surgeons and the American College of Surgeons.

 A frequent lecturer at national and international meetings, he has authored more than 50 major journal articles, book chapters and textbooks.
 Currently, Dr. Yetman is involved in the clinical investigation of outcomes of breast reconstruction (TRAM) following mastectomy for breast cancer.

-Breast Reconstruction, breast surgery, Cosmetic Surgery, Melanoma, Microvascular Surgery
+Cosmetic Surgery of the Breast, Costmetic Surgery or the Nose, Breast Reconstruction, Cosmetic Surgery, Breast Reconstruction, breast surgery, Cosmetic Surgery, Melanoma, Microvascular Surgery

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.